The Mobility Brief

 - Monday, October 27, 2025: This month's issue examines the connections between the brain, movement, and recovery across different populations and contexts.
 Contributions from Robert Teasell, Jamie Fleet, Ricardo Viana, Michael Payne, and Sue Peters characterize global trends in randomized controlled trials for lower extremity stroke rehabilitation, noting a recent acceleration in studies from low-to-middle-income countries.
 In a related case series, Sue Peters, Robert Teasell, Ricardo Viana, Jaspreet Bhangu, and Jamie Fleet use neuroimaging to document prefrontal cortex activation in females recovering from stroke.
 The interplay of walking and cognition is also a focus, as Manuel Montero-Odasso outlines future research paths for understanding dual-task gait in people with Mild Cognitive Impairment.
 The issue also includes teaching images from Eldon Loh on a patient-specific knee procedure.

-This page was last updated on Monday, October 27, 2025.
+This page was last updated on Monday, January 5, 2026.

 The Mobility Brief (The Gray Centre for Mobility and Activity, St. Joseph's Health Care London) is generated by research※mesh